tenzlobs/game1/README.md

 # game1

 hi
-its me tenzin lobsang. how are you(githup)??
+its me tenzin lobsang. how are you(githup)???